Anis Nuur

-Anis Nuur (born 24 January 1997) is a footballer who plays as a midfielder for Hartley Wintney.
+Anis Nuur (born 24 January 1997) is a footballer who plays as a midfielder for Walton & Hersham.
 Born in England, he represents the Somalia national team at international level.

 Club career

 Nuur began his career in the youth set-up at Colliers Wood United.
 During the 2017–18 season, Nuur played for Balham.
 In the following season, Nuur spent time with Tooting & Mitcham United and Hanwell Town, before joining Westfield.
 In 2020, Nuur signed for Hartley Wintney, making eleven appearances in all competitions for the club.
 In October 2021, after starting the season at Cray Wanderers, Nuur signed for Hendon.
 In February 2022, Nuur signed for Metropolitan Police.

+Ahead of the 2022–23 season, Nuur re-joined his former club, Hartley Wintney.
+A year later, ahead of the 2023–24 season, Nuur signed with Walton & Hersham.

 International career

 On 27 March 2022, Nuur made his debut for Somalia in a 2–1 loss against Eswatini in the qualification for the 2023 Africa Cup of Nations.